usdot-jpo-ode/jpo-cvmanager/README.md

 docker compose up --build -d
 ```

+If you get a 401 error, you may need to set your MAVEN_GITHUB_TOKEN environment variable.
+Please follow the steps in [intersection-api](./services/intersection-api/README.md#github-token) to generate and set your GitHub token.

 This command will create all of the CVManager containers as well a the intersection-specific containers.
 Now, intersection-specific data will be available through the CVManager webapp.

 **Summary of all docker-compose files**